YDB AIM

 • If the YDBAIM region and application data become out of sync with each other, use UNXREFDATA() followed by XREFDATA() to resynchronize them.

-• If ydb-treat-sigusr2-like-sigusr1 is set, on receipt of a SIGUSR2 %YDBAIM terminates indexing of data and returns to its caller; otherwise it ignores SIGUSR2.
-This facilitates use of %YDBAIM with Octo.
+• If ydb-treat-sigusr2-like-sigusr1 is set, on receipt of a SIGUSR2, %YDBAIM terminates indexing of data and returns to its caller; otherwise it ignores SIGUSR2.
+This facilitates use of %YDBAIM by Octo.